Run Profiles¶

 No | $false |

-Blocks until execution completes, displaying a progress indicator.
-Polls every 2 seconds. |
+Blocks until execution completes, displaying live progress: current phase, object counts, throughput and estimated time remaining.
+Polls the lightweight Activity progress endpoint every 2 seconds. |

 Timeout |